To start with, Water Pump Failure can be extremely hard to diagnose.

 So, Like any other mechanical device, they will produce a few warning signs that they are wearing out.

-This info is only meant to help reduce the time in finding, the actual water pump failure.
+This info is only meant to help reduce the time in finding, the actual Water Pump Failure.
 Your car’s water pump is the key to keeping the entire system cool.
 Usually, one of the drive belts on your engine, is what turns your water pump.

 Impeller blades on the pump, force the coolant to flow through the engine and back to the radiator.
 Now a forced air cooling fan does its magic.
-Consequently, the water pump is the primary component responsible for maintaining this flow.
+Consequently, the water pump is the primary component responsible for keeping this flow.
 So, if it works properly, your car will maintain a consistent operating temperature.

-So, if the water pump shows signs of weakness or fails completely; coolant will not flow through the cooling system correctly.
+So, if the water pump shows signs of weakness or fails completely, coolant will not flow through the cooling system correctly.
 Furthermore, if coolant does not flow, engine temperatures rise and it begins to overheat.

 Common Symptoms, That Hint Towards Having A Water Pump Failure: